 Ask a Librarian is a resource from the Maxwell and Eleanor Blum Patient and Family Learning Center for patients seeking health-related information.
 Complete the form to ask one of Mass General's librarians your health question.

-Mind Body skills training for peri/menopause provides individual training designed to reduce stress and enhance resiliency.
-Our self-care strategies have been shown to relieve symptoms commonly associated with this transition.
+Mind Body skills training for peri/menopause at the Benson-Henry Institute for Mind Body Medicine provides individual training designed to reduce stress and enhance resiliency.
+Aelf-care strategies have been shown to relieve symptoms commonly associated with this transition.

 Bleeding is common during the first three months (12 weeks) of pregnancy and may or may not be a sign of a problem.

 Find answers to the most common questions we hear from our patients.